-In late 1984, the Local Agency Formation Commission (LAFCO) adopted spheres of influence for each city as required by state law.
-These spheres are "a plan for the probable ultimate physical boundaries and service area of a local agency."
-(Section 56425 of the California Government Code.)
+In late 1984, the Local Agency Formation Commission (LAFCO) adopted spheres of influence for each city and special district as required by state law.
+These spheres are "a plan for the probable ultimate physical boundaries and service area of a local agency, as determined by the commission."
+(Section 56425 of the California Government Code Section 56076.)
 Since a sphere of influence is usually the general plan boundary of a city, the term more accurately describes the area in which referrals have been made.